Skip to main content

 An emerging technology transforming the energy landscape

-Carbon capture and storage (CCS) has the potential to be employed throughout the energy system and has a critical role to play in decarbonising industrial processes which cannot reduce emissions by other means.
+Carbon capture and storage (CCS) has the potential to be deployed across the energy system and plays a critical role in decarbonising industrial processes where emissions cannot be abated by other means.

-As well as capturing CO2 from fuel combustion and industrial processes, carbon removal technologies can also extract CO2 directly from the atmosphere via a process known as direct air capture (DAC).
-The International Energy Agency has stated that both CCS and DAC have a key role to play if we are to limit global warming to two degrees Celsius.
+In addition to capturing CO₂ from fuel combustion and industrial activities, carbon removal technologies can also extract CO₂ directly from the atmosphere through direct air capture (DAC).
+The International Energy Agency has emphasised that both CCS and DAC will be essential to limiting global warming to two degrees Celsius.

-We are currently advising on a number of pathfinder CCS and DAC projects across the globe and are applying our market leading oil and gas, power and regulatory expertise to work together with clients to bring these important precedent transactions to market.
+We are currently advising on a number of pathfinder CCS and DAC projects worldwide, drawing on our integrated oil and gas, power and regulatory expertise to support clients in bringing these important, precedent‑setting transactions to market.

 Recent client highlights

-• Northern Lights CCS, North Sea: advising on the Northern Lights CCS project in northern Europe.
+• Northern Lights CCS, North Sea: advising on the Northern Lights CCS project in northern Europe being developed by Equinor, Shell and Total, including development of transportation and storage agreements.

 • Climeworks, Iceland: advised Climeworks on the financing and development of the Orca carbon dioxide Direct Air Capture project in Iceland.
 We also advised Partners Group on its investment in Climeworks, as co-lead in a CHF 600 million fundraising round with GIC.